-To compute the aggregate time series for the fee, we rely on Portuguese credit lines guidelines, regulating the amount of the guarantees' premia4.
-The fees' value varies with the number of repayment years, the size of the firm (micro, small, medium, small cap, mid cap, large), and the credit line at stake.
+To compute the aggregate time series for the fee, we rely on Portuguese credit lines guidelines, regulating the amount of the guarantees' premia.3 The fee' value varies with the number of repayment years, the size of the firm (micro, small, medium, small cap, mid cap, large), and the credit line at stake.
 Using the information on the specific credit lines - that also identifies firms' sector and characteristics - and merging it with data on maturity, we compute a fee term structure for each loan contract.
-To obtain the aggregate time series, we compute average fees weighting each loan by its guaranteed amount at each point in time (Panel C of Figure 2).
+To obtain the aggregate time series, we average fees across loans weighting each loan by its guaranteed amount at each point in time (Panel C of Figure 2).